Pennsylvania Governor's School for the Arts

+The Pennsylvania Governor's School for the Arts (PGSA) was a Pennsylvania state-funded five-week summer academy for gifted high school students, active from 1973 to 2009.
+It was hosted first at Bucknell University in Lewisburg, Pennsylvania, from 1973 to 1989, and then at Mercyhurst College in Erie, Pennsylvania, from 1990 to 2009.

-The Pennsylvania Governor's School for the Arts (PGSA) was one of the Pennsylvania Governor's Schools of Excellence, a group of five-week summer academies for gifted high school students in the Commonwealth of Pennsylvania.
-The school was hosted each summer first by Bucknell University, then by Mercyhurst College.
+The school was one of the Pennsylvania Governor's Schools of Excellence, a group of five-week summer academies for gifted high school students in the Commonwealth of Pennsylvania.

 PGSA was defunded by Pennsylvania's 2009–2010 state budget.

-Overview
+History

-Pennsylvania Governor's School for the Arts was established earliest among eight such Governor's schools.
+The Pennsylvania Governor's School for the Arts was established earliest among eight such Governor's schools.
 Like other Pennsylvania Governor's Schools of Excellence, PGSA operated on a state-funded, scholarship basis upon its inception in 1973 under Milton Shapp.

 PGSA was hosted at Bucknell University in Lewisburg under the direction of Arthur Gatty, who led the program until 1988.
 It was seen as an early leader in such programs, and among the first in the country.
 By 1985, the school drew 225 students from 2,000 applicants.
 In 1990, the program relocated to Mercyhurst College, in Erie.

 Similar to a college experience, students took classes associated with a "major" in one of five art areas: creative writing, dance, music, theater, or visual arts.

 In addition to these classes, students selected an elective class in an art area other than their primary.
 Collaboration and multifaceted projects were encouraged and common.
 Alongside classes, nightly performances and gallery shows combined with a broad range of social activities and special events to create a unique experience similar to that of an artists' colony.

-Defunding

 Governor Ed Rendell's 2009–2010 budget proposed cutting funding for all the schools in the PGSE program, including PGSA.
 The program was discontinued in 2009, after 36 years of operation.